 Any surfer who can beat this man deserves a place in history

-In 1996 the World Championship Tour (also known as the World Surf League) ran the Coca Cola Figueira at Figueira da Foz.
-In attendance was the 3x world champion at the time, Kelly Slater, plus a number of other big names such as Shane Dorian, Matt Hoy, Rob Machado and Luke Egan.
+In 1996, the World Championship Tour (now known as the World Surf League) held the Coca-Cola Figueira event at Figueira da Foz.
+The lineup included three-time world champion Kelly Slater, along with other surf legends like Shane Dorian, Matt Hoy, Rob Machado, and Luke Egan.
+The event set several big wave records, underscoring Portugal’s importance on the global surfing map.

 1998 – First female surf meeting takes place